bibek22/blog/content/awk-tutorial-for-scientific-data-manipulation.md

 .5Kg	Garlic
 ```

 So, you see the order has been reversed and the heading has been added.

-So, you can change the order
+And, you can change the order
 of columns into anything you like just by specifying them in the main block as we did above.

 Also note that the `\t` is a tab character which puts a tabspace in between two columns.
 You could